dtm-labs/en.dtm.pub/docs/exception/exception.md

 **Idempotent:**

-Since any one request can have network exceptions and duplicate requests happen, all distributed transaction branches need to guarantee idempotency.
+Since any one request can have network exceptions and duplicate requests happen, all distributed transaction branches need to guarantee to be idempotent.

 **Suspension:**